Montreal declares itself a sanctuary city

 Coderre, a former federal immigration minister, assured the measures will go beyond symbolism and help those who need it the most.

-Available services would include access to municipal programs and buildings, including ibraries and recreation centres, while Coderre said he wants to discuss major issues such as health, housing and education with provincial and federal authorities.
+Available services would include access to municipal programs and buildings, including libraries and recreation centres, while Coderre said he wants to discuss major issues such as health, housing and education with provincial and federal authorities.

 “The bottom line is to integrate them,” he said.
 “And if you don’t have a criminal case (or pose a security risk), we will normalize your situation.
 You will be able to remain here.”